Returns Management Guide: Optimizing Your E-commerce Returns Processes

 - Use return assurance for certain products such as those that are custom made

 All of these tactics can help alleviate customer doubt and give them more confidence in making an initial purchase.
-But chief among these strategies is to simply offer free shipping.
+But chief among these strategies is to simply offer free return shipping.
 According to our Returns Report survey, 96% of customers are likelier to purchase if free returns are on the table.
+Offering free return shipping can help prevent lost customers and increase loyalty by reducing the perceived risk of shopping at your online store.

 How Shippo Can Ease The Returns Management Process